GrandDynamo/dataprocessing/README.md

 <p>Welcome to the MAL-API.
 This project is made for a school assignment where i needed to process data from a database to a consumer application.
 The reason it is called 'MAL-API', is because i use data from MyAnimeList in my database and this API parses this data.</p>

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
+Before you continue reading.
+I assume you have read the README.txt in my OneDrive folder.
+If not, please read it before continuing.<br>
 The operating system i used throughout the instructions is Windows 10.
 The browser i used is <a href="https://www.mozilla.org/en-US/firefox/windows/">FireFox</a><br>

 <b>Note:</b> There is also a video tutorial available on <a href="https://www.youtube.com/watch?v=acCZ-1Et0Mo">YouTube</a>.